 Purchase power is driven by two criteria – familiarity and equity.
 High awareness means that the brand is out there and consumers know it, but that does not always mean a positive reputation.
 A healthy brand is only as valuable as the number of people who know it.
-Companies rely on both to drive sales and create a long-term relationship with customers.
+Companies rely on both to drive sales and create long-term relationships with customers.
 Provoke Insights launched the first-ever market research study linking brand equity to top-of-mind awareness.
 The findings show that in many categories, there is a disconnect between the leader of awareness and the leader of brand equity.

 To develop the report, Provoke Insights conducted an online survey among a representative sample of 3,000 Americans between 21 and 70.
-The study also analyzed shopping behaviors, trends, and the impact of the COVID-19 pandemic.
+We analyzed shopping behaviors, trends, and the impact of the COVID-19 pandemic.
 Provoke Insights is a full-service market research firm specializing in branding, advertising, and content marketing initiatives.
 What makes Provoke Insights unique from other market research firms is that you work with a research expert who is also a seasoned brand strategist; this ensures that you do not just receive data but precise recommendations to help inform and optimize your strategic vision.

 Click on the titles on the right-hand side to download the full industry reports.
 Scroll down to read highlights.